What Is Impression Management? Definition, Techniques, Ethics

 Impression management is the process by which people attempt to control how they are perceived by others.
 This can be either conscious or subconscious and involves highlighting positive aspects while downplaying negative ones.
 It is also known as “self-presentation.”

-Impression management is an aspect of online reputation management, along with review management, Wikipedia editing, persuasion, and public relations.
+Impression management is an aspect of online reputation management, along with review management, Wikipedia editing, public relations, and persuasion.

 The impressions you create can have a major impact on how well your next product launch is received, whether or not you can secure investment funding for your business, or if you’ll impress the recruiter at your next job interview.

-Impression management is a delicate process that must be managed thoughtfully and carefully, and while there are many tactics that can be used to impact the impressions people form of you or your brand, there can be negative effects if things are not handled correctly.
+Impression management is a delicate process that must be managed thoughtfully and carefully.
+While there are many tactics that can be used to impact the impressions people form of you or your brand, there can be negative effects if things are not handled correctly.

-This article will cover what impression management is, why it’s important and techniques for using it in daily life as well as for your business or personal presence online.
+This article will cover what impression management is, why it’s important and techniques for using it in daily life and for your business or personal presence online.

 Sections